-The first General Insurance Code of Practice was introduced in 1994 and was one of the first of its kind in Australia.
+In 1994, the first General Insurance Code of Practice was launched.
+It was one of the first Codes of this nature in Australia.

-The Code has been reviewed four times — in 1998, 2006, 2009 and 2012 — and improvements were made to ensure the Code remained relevant and met the needs of consumers.
+So far, the Code has been reviewed and improved four times: in 1998, 2006, 2009 and 2012.
+This review process is there to ensure that the Code remains relevant and continues to meet the needs of consumers.

-For example, after the season of natural disasters in 2010-11, most notably the Queensland floods and Cyclone Yasi, improvements were made to the catastrophe provisions in the Code in response to public feedback.
+For instance, after the 2010-11 season of natural disasters (most notably the Queensland floods and Cyclone Yasi) feedback from the general public was taken into account.
+As a result, the catastrophe provisions in the Code were improved and updated.

 The 2014 Code follows a 12-month comprehensive independent review.